Friday, 24 March 2023

 Hello everyone,

-The children have had a very busy and exciting day today, with visits to see Father Christmas and Christmas shopping for our families.
-We were so lucky that Father Christmas spent the whole day at school and even came to our assembly this morning!
+The children had a very busy and exciting day on Friday, with visits to see Father Christmas and Christmas shopping for our families.
+We were so lucky that Father Christmas even came to our assembly and gave the certificates to the children who were Pupil of the Week!

 On to our learning for the coming week, we will be: